bidisha1993/starter-academic/content/home/experience.md

   location = "California"
   date_start = "2016-01-01"
   date_end = "2016-12-31"
   description = """Taught electronic engineering and researched semiconductor physics.
-This is test."""
-  """Taught electronic engineering and researched semiconductor physics.
+This is test."""Taught electronic engineering and researched semiconductor physics.
 This is test2."""

 +++